Kernun UTM can cooperate with the Dr.WEB or ClamAV antivirus programs

 suppose ClamAV listens on localhost's port 3310).
 It is possible

-to limit the size (max-checked-size
+to limit the size (max-checked-size) of files

 scanned by the antivirus program.
 In the sample configuration, it